 - Throughout the majority of the UK, it’s up to the buyer to organise their own survey when buying a house.
 The seller may also want to arrange a survey to compare reports, but overall, whoever requests the survey must organise it.Read this article

 - From asbestos to flat roofs, Compare My Move explore the most common issues found in property surveys, including the costs of remedial action.Read this article

 - Subsidence is when the ground beneath your property compresses or sinks, creating an unbalanced foundation.
-As the ground becomes unstable, the foundations become misaligned, affecting the property’s structural safety and often its overall value.Read this article
+If you suspect your property is suffering from subsidence, you should find a surveyor to inspect the building.Read this article

 - Underpinning is a construction method to help strengthen the foundation of properties that are suffering from subsidence.
 This is when the structure of a property moves, causing the foundation to be unstable.Read this article